Xaque8787/m3uparser/README.md

       - SCRUB_HEADER= # Optional, add more/different scrub values, does not override the defaults
       - EXCLUDE_TERMS= # Optional, this acts as a filter to ignore stream that contain defined value in group-title
       - REMOVE_TERMS= # Optional, add more/different remove term values, does not override the defaults
-      - REPLACE_TERMS # Optional, add more/different replace values, does not override the defaults
+      - REPLACE_TERMS= # Optional, add more/different replace values, does not override the defaults
       - CLEANERS= # Optional, add more/different cleaner values, does not override the defaults
       - CLEAN_SYNC= # If set to true will remove titles from VOD folders that are not present in m3u files, Defaults to false if blank.
       - LIVE_TV= # Default is true, true will make a combined livetv.m3u from all live tv streams found in m3u files.
 Will be placed in /VODS/Live_TV
       - UNSORTED= # Default is false, true will put at /VODS/Unsorted_VOD
-      - JELLYFIN_URL= # Requires a Jellyfin server to be running. http://<jfin_url:8096>
+      - JELLYFIN_URL= # Requires a Jellyfin server to be running. http://<jfin_url:8096> DO NOT use quotes around server url.
       - API_KEY= # Generate API key on server and enter it here.
 Requires a Jellyfin server to be running.
       - TF_HOST= # IP address used for Threadfin, example 127.0.0.1
       - TF_PORT= # Port used for Threadfin, example 34400